Ángel Felipe: Oakland Athletics

 On June 21, 2023, Felipe was claimed off waivers by the Oakland Athletics.
 In five games for the Triple–A Las Vegas Aviators, he logged a 1.80 ERA with seven strikeouts in five innings pitched.
 On July 7, Felipe was promoted to the major leagues for the first time.
 He made 14 relief outings for Oakland in his rookie campaign, posting a 4.20 ERA with 19 strikeouts across 15.0 innings pitched.
 Felipe's season ended prematurely when he was placed on the injured list with a sprained UCL on August 15.

 On March 14, 2024, it was announced that Felipe would undergo Tommy John surgery, ending his season.
 He was designated for assignment by Oakland two days later.
 Felipe was released by the Athletics organization on March 18.

 Los Angeles Angels

 On March 27, 2024, Felipe signed a minor league contract with the Los Angeles Angels.
+He did not appear for the organization during the season as he continued to recover from surgery.

-He elected free agency on November 6, 2025.
+Felipe returned to action in 2025 with the Single-A Inland Empire 66ers and Triple-A Salt Lake Bees, but struggled to an 0–1 record and 8.71 ERA with 42 strikeouts over 33 appearances.
+He elected free agency following the season on November 6, 2025.

+Acereros de Monclova

+On May 6, 2026, Felipe signed with the Acereros de Monclova of the Mexican League.